MrBloo79/VSuvian/README.md

 - `Ctrl + Alt + LeftArrow` to navigate back
 - `Ctrl + Alt + RightArrow` to navigate forward
 - `Ctrl + P` to show commands

+### Image Size

+Custom CSS in VSCode allows to set image width by appending `|100` to the target.
+This is akin to Obsidian's native capabilities, with values from 100px to 1000px in 100px increments.
+Height can be set by appending `|x100`, with values from 100px to 500px in 100px increments.
+Another approach could be to use inline attributes `{ width=100 height=100 }` through plugins.
+However, this method tends to be less reliable within tables.